 The deadline for applications to the master’s program is:

 - February 1 for applicants requesting financial assistance for September; applications will continue to be considered beyond this date (space permitting) and funding may be available;

-- A cv/resume with a list of publications if applicable
+- A cv/resume with a list of published and creative works if applicable.

 - One certified transcript from all universities you have attended.

-Please contact Dr. Pat Gentile, if you have any questions
+Please contact the Graduate Advisor, Dr. Pat Gentile, if you have any questions.